ULVZ-Database/ULVZ-Database/README.md

 2. "FresnelZoneAdded"

-	Files in this folder gives the outline of regions after proper fresnel zones are added to the "Raw" locations.
+	Files in this folder gives the 0.5˚ x 0.5˚ gridded regions after proper fresnel zones are added to the "Raw" locations.

 3. "GoogleEarth"